imgix/imgix-go/README.md

 srcset := ub.CreateSrcSet("image.png", url.Values{}, DefaultOpts)
 ```

-The above will produce a srcset the following srcset attribute value which can then be served to the client:
+The above will produce the following srcset attribute value, which can then be served to the client:

 ``` html
 https://demos.imgix.net/image.png?w=100&s=9abb0d0db5a4901fcb6420a1a37efe5d 100w,